By: Susan Dugdale | Last modified: 04-26-2021

 For instance I recently read this beautiful Bub Bridger poem - Wild Daisies at my niece's wedding.
 (See the excerpt below.
 This is the last segment of the poem.)

 If you're wanting a reading about love that is both simple and profound do take a look.
 At the reception I got numerous compliments for choosing the poem and for the way I delivered it.
-Sadly I could only accept half of them - those about its performance as Ruth, my niece, selected it.
+Sadly, I could only accept half of them - those about its reading as Ruth, my niece, selected it.

 (What great taste she has! ☺)